rwurdig/Data-Engineer-Project/README.md

 select * from raw_data limit 10;
 ````

-15.Connect to the API to get weekly avg with a bounding box.
+15.API for Weekly Averages: To get the weekly average number of trips within a bounding box, make an API call to the Flask service.

 ````
 wget http://localhost:50555/
 ````
-Also, there is a table that can calculate this in the processing time
+Processing Time Table: There is also a table (avg_trips_region) that calculates the weekly averages during data processing
 ````
 select * from avg_s_region;
 ````

 ## Services and ports used in the project